 However, it is not impossible to face animosity at work—dealing with toxic people who would rather not see any good in what you do.
 It might be caused by differences in background, attitudes, and unhealthy competition that can result in personal conflicts.
 This can create undue stress and reduce productivity.

-Be as professional as possible when dealing with toxic people.
+When facing the most common problems in life like this, be as professional as possible when dealing with toxic people.
 Be kind and show understanding, and try to avoid personal confrontation.

 You can even try to reach out to the persons and invite them over for a coffee and get to understand their worldview.
 This can help you to connect with them at their level so that you can avoid unnecessary stress for yourself.